ccabanero/ios-arkit-landscapeviz/README.md

 * Using Blender, a 3D landscape is authored using public domain elevation data and aerial imagery.
 * The 3D landscape is then imported into an __ARKit__ to create a 'table-top' __Augmented Reality__ scene.
+* The table-top AR experience can be explored by using a pan gesture to rotate and tilt the mountain landscape.

 ![screen](screenshots/AR_Mt_Rainier.gif)